 Neonicotinoids, or neonics, are systemic chemical insecticides that are found in all tissues of treated plants, including pollen and nectar.
 They are widely used in modern, intensive agriculture.

-In the agriculture sector, neonics, like Clothianidin and Thiamethoxam, are marketed as a way to protect crops from harmful insects.
-But studies show that these pesticides are also likely to harm “non-target organisms.”
-In other words, they harm species beyond the insects they’re designed to control.
+In the agriculture sector, neonics are marketed as a way to protect crops from harmful insects.
+But studies show that these pesticides are also likely to harm “non-target organisms” like native bees, which are responsible for pollinating one third of the world’s crops and 90 per cent of all wild plants.
+Neonics are one of the largest threats to colony size and health in Canada.
 Research suggests neonics have played a role in mass bee die-offs, and that the pesticides harm bees’ metabolic, immune, and reproductive functions, and negatively affect bees’ foraging and homing behaviour.

-The Act already has requirements that protect the environment.
-We want those met going forward – for neonicotinoids and every other pesticide.
+The Pest Control Products Act already has requirements that protect the environment.
+Ecojustice continues to want the PMRA to follow the law for neonicotinoids and every other pesticide.
 No pesticide should be used in Canada unless and until it meets the Act’s registration standards for protection of human health and the environment.